ConduitNetwork/docs/integration_guides/DNS/MicrosoftDNS.rst

    TYPE
     Microsoft DNS
    NAME
-    Name for the Integration in |morpheus|
+    Name for the Integration in |conduit|
    DNS SERVER
     IP or resolvable hostname of DNS server
    USERNAME